OmodeleFak/Pharmacy_Store/README.md

 TASKS
  Create a physical model for the sales process.
  Manually populate table basic tables using random names and data.
- Dynamically populate the transaction tables 13 and 14 using stored procedure: o Maximum of 25 drugs per transaction o 50000 records for each year o Years from 2018 to 2022.
+ Dynamically populate the two transaction tables (general and pharmacy assistant specific) using a single stored procedure: o Maximum of 25 drugs per transaction o 50000 records for each year o Years from 2018 to 2022.